nodejs/node/doc/api/async_hooks.md

 ###### `type`

 The `type` is a string that represents the type of resource that caused `init` to be called.
-Generally it will correspond the name of the resource's constructor.
+Generally, it will correspond to the name of the resource's constructor.

 ```
 FSEVENTWRAP, FSREQWRAP, GETADDRINFOREQWRAP, GETNAMEINFOREQWRAP, HTTPPARSER,